canonical/cpc-image-customization-examples/source/index.rst

-This documentation provides examples of the ways in which the base Ubuntu cloud images from http://cloud-images.ubuntu.com can be customized to suite the needs and requirements of cloud partners.
+This documentation provides examples of the ways in which the base Ubuntu cloud images from http://cloud-images.ubuntu.com can be customized to suit the needs and requirements of cloud partners.

 .. note::
     This documentation is not intended for use by end-users of clouds,